opencv-creator/ESP32-wireless-room-mapping-using-L298N-ultrasonic-sensor-and-speed-sensors/README.md

 please dont try the random codes present in internet for driving the L298N and motors, as it has created SMOKE in my 4 wheeled robot, use PWM less than 200 for L298N motor driver so that it doesnt push more current into motors.

-The Code present in this random nerd tutorial website has create smoke in my motors as it contains loop to make PWM or duty cycle to 255 https://randomnerdtutorials.com/esp32-dc-motor-l298n-motor-driver-control-speed-direction/
+The Code present in this random nerd tutorial website has createD SMOKE in my motors as it contains loop to make PWM or duty cycle to 255 https://randomnerdtutorials.com/esp32-dc-motor-l298n-motor-driver-control-speed-direction/

 ************************************************************************************************